-The status of the global population (Lowry 2016) and the European population (European Mammal Assessment Team 2007) of the harbour are classified by the IUCN as least concern (LC).
+The status of the global population (Lowry 2016) and the European population (European Mammal Assessment Team 2007) of the harbour seal are classified by the IUCN as least concern (LC).
 The HELCOM Red List (2013a) classified the Southern Baltic population as LC.
 The red list of Denmark assessed it as LC (Den Danske Rødliste2019; AARHUS UNIVERSITET 2019) and the red list of Sweden lists the Baltic population as vulnerable (VU; 2020).
-The national red list of Germany lists the harbour seal as being under threat of unknown extent (MEINIG ET AL. 2020).
-Hunting of harbour seals in Germany is forbidden, as well as in Sweden unless allowed in other parts of the hunting legislation and in Denmark licenses are given to shoot a limited number of individuals each year when seals interfere with fishing gear.
+Hunting of harbour seals in Sweden is forbidden unless allowed in other parts of the hunting legislation and in Denmark licenses are given to shoot a limited number of individuals each year when seals interfere with fishing gear.
 Regulation is not allowed between 1st of June and 31st of July and never in seal reserves (HELCOM 2013b).